 Meaning, you will feel smooth, even resistance from the start of the stroke all the way to the finish!

 As mentioned above, the resistance level is determined by your rowing intensity.
 The faster you row, the more intensity you feel.

 This automatically adjusting resistance is know as ‘variable’ resistance.

 It’s not like a treadmill where you set it to level 5 and you have to keep running at that speed until you change the setting.
-It’s also not like a magnetic rowing machine where you set the resistance to level 5 and no matter how fast or slow you row, you feel the same resistance.
+Similarly, it’s not like a magnetic rowing machine where you set the resistance to level 5 and no matter how fast or slow you row, you feel the same resistance.

 The Concept2 Model D resistance allows you to row at your own intensity/pace and the resistance will adjust accordingly.

-Another great benefit of the Model D resistance is it is virtually maintenance free and very easy to fix if there is a problem.
+Another great benefit of the Model D resistance is it’s virtually maintenance free and very easy to fix if there is a problem.

 Although the Concept2 Model D Rowing Machine is classified as ‘variable’ resistance, users can still adjust the “feel” of the rowing stroke with the damper setting.